Livefyre/streamhub-input/README.md

 ## Getting Started

-Load the JavaScript using the Livefyre loader and place the CSS on the page:
+Load the JavaScript and CSS using the Livefyre loader:

 ```
 <script src="http://cdn.livefyre.com/Livefyre.js"></script>